“Mental Fitness” Section Overview

 One article which appeared in the New York Times showed that in a study of twin sisters done 10 years apart, on average, a muscularly more powerful twin performed about 18 percent better on memory and other cognitive tests than her weaker sister.
 Similarly, in the brain imaging of the identical twins, if one genetically identical twin had had sturdier legs than the other at the start of the study, she now displayed significantly more brain volume and fewer “empty spaces in the brain” than her weaker sister.

 They include exercise, not smoking, maintaining a healthy bodyweight, following a healthy diet and having a low alcohol intake.
-Additionally, the study demonstrated that the individuals who adhered to four or five of these behaviors had a 60 percent decline in dementia and cognitive decline, and there were 70 percent fewer cases of diabetes, heart disease and stroke, compared with individuals who followed none of the behaviors.
+Additionally, the study demonstrated that the individuals who adhered to four or five of these behaviors had a 60 percent less dementia and cognitive decline, and there were 70 percent fewer cases of diabetes, heart disease and stroke, compared with individuals who followed none of the behaviors.
 As far as reducing the risk for dementia, the scientists noted that regular moderate intensity exercise was the strongest factor.
-Read more at

 In one final example, “People who regularly generated the greatest energy output, regardless of the type of physical activity, had larger brain size, or gray matter volume — especially in areas that affect memory and cognition — than those who were less active.
 The researchers estimated that this correlated to as much as a 50 percent reduction in risk for the dementia of Alzheimer’s disease.”